Eqvaldi-deer/install-scripts/README.md

 * Q: What is the point?
 * A: To make DEs run on low end hardware. (example:embedded devices and thin clients etc.)
 * Q: Do you support devices with 1 cpu core and 512mb of ram?
-* A: yes but you need to install lxde lxqt or FVWM.
+* A: yes but you need to install lxde lxqt or FVWM,IceWM.
 * Q: If i have a AMD E1-6010 and 2 gb of ram wil it run?
-* A: Yes but you need to use lxde,lxqt,mate,xfce,FVWM.
+* A: Yes but you need to use lxde,lxqt,mate,xfce,FVWM,IceWM.
 * Q: Do you support Armbian?
-* A: Yes but only XFCE4 LXDE.
+* A: Yes but only XFCE4 LXDE,IceWM.
 * Q: why are you not using Firefox,Brave,etc?
 * A: we use what works on as many hardware platforms as posible. (example:chromium is used on RaspberryPi OS,Armbian)
 * Q: What about Brave,etc?